mreishus/demon_spirit_umbrella/README.md

 * No way to move pieces on the iphone: Clicking does nothing.
 * No indication when a player has left the game (closed the browser window).
 You could be waiting a long time for a missing opponent.
 * No chess timer.
-* Link to game in waiting window is missing domain name.
 * Automated tests missing on web layer.
 * No CI/CD pipeline.
 * Kubernetes hosting does not use Deployment resource, only ReplicaSet.
 No clear strategy for rolling out new deployments at the moment.